 - Home improvement loan top up.
 If you need some extra cash for home renovations or landscaping, you can top up your mortgage to help with those costs.

 - Interest-free loan top up for warm homes.
-To help Kiwis have warm homes, ANZ has pledged $100 million of interest-free loan top ups so you can install heat pumps and installation.
+To help Kiwis have warm homes, ANZ has pledged $100 million of interest-free loan top ups so you can install heat pumps and insulation.
 You can add an extra $5,000 to your home loan interest-free for up to 4 years.

 - Property Unlocked Seminars.
 ANZ hosts a range of free seminars around New Zealand to learn more about buying a new home, investing in property and renovating and building.